-- Gale Driscoll becomes Stowe’s first women patroller (SMR history timeline).
+- Gale Driscoll becomes Stowe’s first full-time, paid woman patroller.

 - Bart Bradford took over as Head Coach when Paul Reed retired.

-- Jesse Hunt and Beth Morrissey top the field at the JIII Easterns at Cranmore, NH.
+- Jesse Hunt and Beth Morrissey top the field at the JIII&IV Eastern Championships at Cranmore, NH.

 - Fourth winter carnival held with World Pro Race.
 (SMR history timeline)